redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 CHUNK: Sent to one single zone that is randomly selected among the selected Memory Domains.

 BURST: 10 Chunks of 1/10 of the total Intensity.

+### Corruption Engines

+#### Nightmare Engine

+This engine corrupts on the raw Byte level.

+*Effect: It changes Bytes in Memory once.*

+**Blast Type**

+This parameter defines the effect applied on Byte

+RANDOM: Will replace the Byte with a random Byte

+RANDOMTILT: Will replace the Byte with a random Byte or Increments it or Decrements it.

+TILT: Will Increment or Decrement a random Byte.

+#### Hellgenie Engine

+Uses the built-in Bizhawk Cheat Engine to generate random Cheats.

+Effect: It changes Bytes and forces them keep the value.

+**Max Cheats**

+Cheats are resource expensive as they re-write memory on every cycle and must be recycled.
+This allows you to define how many cheats are allowed.
+New cheats retire old ones.

+**Clear cheats on Rewind**

+Rewinding in BizHawk will force all cheats to be removed.

+**Shuffle cheat values**

+TODO: Randomize all current cheat values

+Clear all cheats

+Clears all active cheats

+#### Distortion Engine

+This engine backups Bytes and restores those backups once, later in time.

+*Effect: This corrupts data by restoring some of it back in time.*

+**Distortion Delay**

+This is the amounts of steps that each corruption units has to wait before restoring a backup.

+**Resync Distortion**

+This erases all corruption units pending to be restored.

+#### Freeze Engine

+Uses the built-in BizHawk Cheat Engine to generate freeze addresses.

+*Effect: It forces Bytes to keep their value.*

+**Max Freezes**

+Freezes are resource expensive as they re-write memory on every cycle and must be recycled.
+This allows you to define how many freezes are allowed.
+New freezes retire old ones.

+**Clear freezes on Rewind**

+Rewinding in BizHawk will force all freezes to be removed.

+#### Pipe Engine

+This engines binds addresses together and can make data bleed from a memory domain to another.
+It uses Pipes, which route memory change on every Emulator Step (or Corrupt Step).

+**Max Pipes**

+Pipes are resource expensive as they move memory memory on every cycle and must be recycled.
+This allows you to define how many pipes are allowed.
+New pipes retire old ones.

+**Lock Pipes**

+Prevents any change to be done to the current Pipes.

+**Process on Emulator Step**

+Disabling this causes the pipes to sync with the Corrupt Step instead of Emulator Step

+**Clear pipes on Rewind**

+Rewinding in BizHawk will force all pipes to be removed.

+#### Vector Engine

+This engine works exclusively on 32bit+ systems that use IEEE 754 float values.

+*Effect: Corrupts 32bit vectors*

+**Limiter List**

+On the generation of every Unit with this engine, the value at the randomly address is going to be compared to a list of legal values called a Limiter List.
+If the value at the random address isn't legal according to the list, the Unit then will not be part of the Blast Layer.

+**Value List**

+After generation of the Unit with this engine, a replacement value is assigned to the legal address.
+This value is randomly selected from a selected Value List.

+**Lists**

+Extended : -65536.00 to +65536.00 in low res, including tiny decimals

+Extended+ : 0 to +65536 in low res, including tiny decimals

+Extended- : 0 to -65536 in low res, including tiny decimals

+Whole: -65536.00 to +65536.00 in low res, integral numbers

+Whole+: 0 to +65536.00 in low res, integral numbers

+Tiny: tiny decimals between -1.00 and +1.00

+One: The number 1.00

+One*: The numbers 1.00 and -1.00

+Two: The number 2.00

+AnyFloat: Randomly generated Float

+#### External ROM Plugin

+RTC Supports daisy chaining from ROM Corruptors.
+Some popular ones have been modded to work seamlessly as plugins.

+When a ROM Corruptor sends a corrupted ROM to RTC, a differential is calculated between the original and the corrupted one, then a Blast Layer is generated from that differential.
+Just like with other engines, the BlastLayer can be toggled ON and OFF when ran with RTC.